.

 High-Value Data: Medical records contain sensitive and valuable information, like patient identification, medical history, and financial details.
 This data is highly lucrative, incentivizing attackers to target healthcare organizations.

-Critical Nature of Healthcare Operations: Healthcare providers need continuous access to patient records housed in laboratory information systems (LIS systems), electronic health records (EHRs), and related third-party services to provide timely and effective care.
+Critical Nature of Healthcare Operations: Healthcare providers require continuous access to patient records stored in laboratory information systems (LIS systems), electronic health records (EHRs), and related third-party services to deliver timely and effective care.
 This makes them more likely to pay a ransom quickly to restore access, making them attractive targets for cybercriminals.

 Outdated Systems and Software: Many healthcare providers use legacy LIS systems and outdated software that may not receive regular updates or patches.
 For example, legacy LIS software systems often have known vulnerabilities that attackers can exploit.

 Insufficient Cybersecurity Measures: Historically, many healthcare organizations have underinvested in cybersecurity.
-Limited budgets, especially in smaller practices and labs, mean that robust cybersecurity measures may be lacking.
+Budget constraints, especially among smaller practices and laboratories, often result in inadequate protection and limited implementation of robust security measures.

 High-Pressure Environment: The fast-paced and high-pressure environment in healthcare can lead to lapses in cybersecurity practices, such as staff failing to recognize phishing emails or neglecting to follow security protocols.

-Given all these factors, it becomes clear why healthcare providers are vulnerable, and why robust cybersecurity strategies are needed now more than ever.
+Given all these factors, it becomes clear why healthcare providers are vulnerable and why robust cybersecurity strategies have to be a priority.

 Protection Against Emerging Threats

-At LigoLab, we understand the severity of these threats and are actively taking steps to help our customers implement strong preventive measures to mitigate these risks.
+At LigoLab, we recognize the seriousness of these risks and actively support our customers in implementing strong preventive measures designed to mitigate them.

 LigoLab’s Security Stance

-As a trusted laboratory information system software (LIS software) provider, LigoLab diligently ensures all information within its systems and its customers’ systems is treated with the utmost care while remaining a HIPAA-compliant LIS company and platform.
+As a trusted laboratory information system software provider, LigoLab safeguards all data within its platform and its customers’ systems with the highest level of care, while maintaining full HIPAA compliance across its LIS lab solutions.

 Backed by core principles like confidentiality, integrity, and availability, LigoLab’s information security program is built on securing data at every level.
 It’s aligned with industry best practices, continually evolves with updated guidance, and features a security team working closely with lab customers to ensure security policies are properly extended into customer software environments.

-To learn more about LigoLab’s Enterprise Java technology stack and platform architecture and for a detailed accounting of the following technical policies and configurations, please refer to LigoLab’s Security Stance and Architecture document (linked below).
+For more information about LigoLab’s Enterprise Java technology stack, platform architecture, and detailed technical policies and configurations, please refer to the Security Stance and Architecture document linked below.

 The following is covered in LigoLab’s Security Stance and Architecture document: